Generic Name: chlorhexidine (klor-HEX-ih-deen)

 - Chlorhexidine liquid may stain clothing.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using chlorhexidine liquid while you are pregnant.
-It is not known if chlorhexidine liquid is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use chlorhexidine liquid, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of chlorhexidine liquid: